tuftsio/corona/index.md

 attempt to match you with someone who has filled out the form above.

-Are you interested in supporting students pivoting to work on technical projects to support nonprofit in light of internship cancellations this summer?
+Are you interested in supporting students pivoting to work on technical projects to support nonprofits in light of internship cancellations this summer?
 Fill out our [alumni interest form](https://docs.google.com/forms/d/e/1FAIpQLSdc__kcijCPs6vhALjoZ5meRintGMaU5EzkXPg-tQ4itNDz7Q/viewform?usp=sf_link) to get involved!

 ------------------------------------------------------------------------